C.J. Abrams Player Props: Nationals vs. Cardinals

 C.J.
 Abrams At The Plate

-- Abrams has 16 doubles, three triples, seven home runs and 12 walks while hitting .245.
+- Abrams is hitting .251 with 16 doubles, three triples, eight home runs and 12 walks.

+- Abrams is batting .476 with one homer during his last games and is riding a five-game hitting streak.

-- In 22 games this season (27.5%), Abrams has picked up an RBI, and in nine of those games (11.3%) he had two or more.
-He has also driven home three or more of his team's runs in three contests.
+- Abrams has an RBI in 23 of 82 games this season, with multiple RBI in nine of them.
+He has also driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.